 I haven’t figured out what my new family holiday traditions will be yet, but I can tell you a few things I want to do: make a gingerbread house with the kids, have a white elephant gift exchange, and see The Nutcracker.
 Embrace new traditions that make you feel good about yourself, and don’t worry about what anyone else will think!

-How to Deal With Being Alone on First Christmas after Divorce
+How to Deal With Being Alone on the First Christmas after Divorce

 Whichever way you choose to spend your first Christmas after divorce, it must bring you some measure of happiness.
 If not, remember that the holidays are not an obligation but a time for celebrating friendship, family, and love.

 How do I get through my first Christmas after divorce?

 The first step that you need to take is to learn how to be happy again.
 If your spouse decides to leave, then it’s for a reason, and therefore there’s nothing that can be done about the situation.
 The best thing you can do for yourself is to allow yourself the time to heal emotionally while either focusing on work or other aspects of your life.

 If you’re spending this time of year feeling sad and alone, then the best thing you can do for yourself is to make plans with friends or family.
 You may even be surprised by how other people feel about your situation once they learn what’s going on.
 Often, other people want to help but don’t know how and simply knowing that you’re not alone can help tremendously.
 When we think of Christmas, we often think about spending time with loved ones and reflecting on the good things in our lives, so allow yourself some time to do this while focusing on what you have rather than what is missing.